Jesse Norman

-Alexander Jesse Norman (born 23 June 1962) is a British Conservative Party politician, who has served as Minister of State for Decarbonisation and Technology since October 2022.
-He previously served as Minister of State for the Americas and the Overseas Territories from September to October 2022.
-He served as Financial Secretary to the Treasury from 2019 to 2021.
-He has been the Member of Parliament (MP) for Hereford and South Herefordshire since 2010.
+Alexander Jesse Norman (born 23 June 1962) is a British politician, author and philosopher who has served as Shadow Leader of the House of Commons since November 2024.
+A member of the Conservative Party, he has been a Member of Parliament (MP) for Hereford and South Herefordshire since 2010.
+He was elected as a fellow of the Royal Historical Society in 2020.

 Norman was a director at Barclays before leaving the City in 1997 to research and teach at University College London.
 Prior to that he ran an educational charity in Eastern Europe during and after the Communist era.
-Despite his unconventional past, Norman was identified by Bruce Anderson, formerly political editor of The Spectator, in January 2013 as a potential future Leader of the Conservative Party.